Carey Mulligan: 2009–2014: Breakthrough and rise to prominence

 In 2013, she starred as Daisy Buchanan in Baz Luhrmann's The Great Gatsby opposite Leonardo DiCaprio, which was released in May 2013.
-Mulligan auditioned for the role of Daisy in late 2010.
+Mulligan auditioned for the role in late 2010.
 While attending a Vogue fashion dinner in New York City in November, Baz Luhrmann’s wife, Catherine Martin, told her she had the part.
-In May 2012, she was a co-chair, alongside Anna Wintour, for the 2012 Met Ball Gala themed Schiaparelli and Prada: Impossible Conversations.
-In 2013, she also starred in Joel and Ethan Coen's black comedy Inside Llewyn Davis alongside Oscar Isaac, and Justin Timberlake.
+In May 2012, she and Anna Wintour co-chaired the 2012 Met Ball Gala themed Schiaparelli and Prada: Impossible Conversations.
+In 2013, she also starred in Joel and Ethan Coen's black comedy Inside Llewyn Davis alongside Oscar Isaac and Justin Timberlake.
 The film premiered at the Cannes Film Festival to rave reviews.
-In the film she plays a folk singer opposite Timberlake.
-Peter Bradshaw of The Guardian described their performance as "outstanding".
+In the film she plays a folk singer.
+Peter Bradshaw of The Guardian called her and Timberlake's performances "outstanding".

 In 2014, she returned to the stage, starring in the London revival of the David Hare play Skylight with Bill Nighy and Matthew Beard, directed by Stephen Daldry, at Wyndham's Theatre in London's West End.
 It won the 2014 Evening Standard Theatre Award for Revival of the Year and was nominated for the 2014 Olivier Award for Best Revival.

 She followed the production when it transferred to Broadway at the John Golden Theatre in April 2015.

-The transfer was a massive success with Marilyn Stasio of Variety declaring that the two central performances left the audience "breathless — and wondering how they can sustain this level of emotional intensity throughout the show’s 13-week Broadway run."
+The transfer was a massive success with Marilyn Stasio of Variety declaring that the two central performances left the audience "breathless—and wondering how they can sustain this level of emotional intensity throughout the show’s 13-week Broadway run."
 The play won the Tony Award for Best Revival and she earned her first Tony Award nomination for Best Performance by a Leading Actress in a Play.